uwindsorcss/hub/app/views/pages/GUIDE.markdown

 It is always better to have a good plan about the course you'll be taking each semester.
 Harshdip has completed 4 semesters, taking all the major courses.
 This way saving up all the electives is one approach.
 If you find 5 courses overwhelming, taking only 4 courses or an easy elective as a 5th course is another approach.
 Check out the list of bird courses.

 #### Bird (very easy) courses

+Your degree audit will have a section called *"Any Area of Study"* that allows you to take any course from any department (including the easy Computer Science courses that don't normally count for your major).
+The regular Computer Science Honour degree allows **seven** of these courses, and the Software Engineering specialization degree allows **four**.

 - **ECON-1100 Introduction to Economics I** - Harshdip found this course easy.
 The midterms and finals were all multiple choice.
 - **ECON-1110 Introduction to Economics II**
 - **COMP-2067 Programming for Beginners**